tfrasc/googlePlacesParser/README.md

 - ~~Add display in fiddle to actually show what it does :p~~
 - ~~Remove console logs~~
 - Figure out how to fire the display on the first click of button (might be a timing delay getting the results back from the Google API)
-- Fix phone number and vicinity
+- Fix phone number and vicinity (if possible)
 - Error handling and validation